matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 Note that we use both `aria-controls` and `aria-owns` here. `aria-controls` indicates that the div controls the listbox, while `aria-owns` indicates that the listbox should be a child of the div in the accessibility tree. `aria-owns` describes a _structural_ relationship, while `aria-controls` describes a _functional_ relationship.

+`aria-owns` on its own doesn't change the browser's default behavior, where the tab order follows the DOM structure.
+Assistive technologies can instead use the `aria-flowto` relationships to offer the user a way to navigate content in the suggested order.

-Lastly, `aria-flowto` is used to indicate a logical reading order between elements that doesn't follow the visual ordering of elements, which can happen when using the `order` CSS property to change the visual order, or when you position elements with `position: absolute`.
+In other words, `aria-flowto` is used to indicate a logical reading order between elements that doesn't follow the visual ordering of elements.
+That can happen when they're in different places in the DOM, or when you've changed the visual order with the `order` CSS property, or by absolute positioning elements.
 Using `aria-flowto` can help assistive technologies navigate the content in a way that makes sense.

-`aria-owns` doesn't change the browser's default behavior, where the tab order follows the DOM structure.
-Assistive technologies can instead use the `aria-flowto` relationships to offer the user a way to navigate content in the suggested order.

 `aria-flowto` can also reference multiple IDs.
 In that case, the assistive technology can give the user a choice of which element to navigate to next.